pauby/ChocoPackages/automatic/jenkins/ReadMe.md

 * Distributed
 Jenkins can easily distribute work across multiple machines, helping drive builds, tests and deployments across multiple platforms faster.

+**NOTE**: You need Java JRE 1.8 or 11 for Jenkins to install.
+This has not been added as a dependency as there are so many flavours.
+The package used in testing was `openjdk11jre` but others should work without issue.
 **NOTE**: This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.